waditya/namaste-react/Notes/Episode-12-Lets build our store.md

 ### Terminologies

 This function is know as Reducer aka reducer function.
-Reducer function modifies/ updates the slice of the Redux store
+Reducer function modifies/ updates the slice of the Redux store.

+### Reading data from the Cart Slice in Redux Store

+We use selector to read data from the Redux store Selector will give the data.
+The phenomenon of using Selector is known as subscribing to the store.

+For example - If Header Component display the number of items in the cart by Subscribing to the Redux store through the Selector, any change in the data of Redux store will result in change of data in the Header component.